Center-of-Imaging-Biomarker-Development/chp_seg/README.md

 #### Installation on Windows 10/11 with WSL

-Here are the detailled installation instructions on Windows 10 or 11.
+Here are the detailed installation instructions on Windows 10 or 11.

 ##### Check Windows version